Business Valuation for IRS Form 706

 Frequently Asked Questions on the Estate Tax Closing Letter

 An estate closing letter to beneficiaries is a crucial document in the process of settling an estate after the passing of a loved one.
-It informs the beneficiaries that the estate administration has been completed and all legal obligations, like taxes and debts, have been settled.
+It notifies beneficiaries that the executor has finished the estate administration and settled all taxes and debts.

 The timeline to receive an estate tax closing letter can vary.
 Historically, it took about 4-6 months after filing Form 706 for the IRS to issue the letter.
 However, recent experiences suggest it might take longer, sometimes exceeding six months.